Undline/ForestFox/readme.md

 - **Desktop mode** -> This mode is designed for widescreen desktops and offers horizontal scroll and like Web mode you can place items as static so that they do not leave the screen as the user scrolls away *you can also parallax this so that when the user scrolls the leaves the view at a different rate as the main content*

-## Widgets
+## Elements

-Each widget will have a source key which indicates where the data is located that contains what that widget is supposed to do / display.
-This is done so that you can have dynamic content displayed.
-Widgets can also have event states that trigger when an action is applied?

-- **Video** -> This element is meant to place a video widget on screen.
-There are multiple video modes to choose from (mini, normal, wide_screen and full_screen).
-On pause allow the user to write notes?
-What if we could set the background to be the current video that's playing?

-- **Audio** -> This element is meant to play audio.

-- **Goal Bar** -> This element is meant for creating a goal like structure; so things like monetary goals or interaction goals.
-So long as you can quantify the progress you can use this widget and when the goal is hit there will be an event played (as defined by the GSS).
-Goal bars use the progress bar widget and there are some items that you can connect by default inside UndChain such as donation interactions.
-Goals may go up or down as identified by the M3L.
+An Element is a UI object that contains more that one Widget in order to describe what that UI element does.

+- **Video Element** -> This element main goal is meant to place a video widget on screen.
+Other widgets include: reactions, goal bar, voting, quiz, comments / chat (depending if the content is being streamed), pop-ups (kind of like tool tips that a creator could use to add emphasis or create an interactive link to the content), close captioning (for now it would need to manually be entered, but at a later time it's expected to be auto generated via AI), rating which helps identify who the content is targeted to and video suggestions.
+As always the M3L could contain a blank for some of these items (for example video suggestions), those events should be handled by the GSS file as to what the UI looks like without those elements (if it matters; by default your other elements will just take up the empty space)

 - **Map** -> This element is meant to place a map widget on screen.
-Map widget are not only useful for showing maps, but could also be used as a system to graphically show points of interest on a image (2D).
+Map elements are not only useful for showing maps, but could also be used as a system to graphically show points of interest on a image (2D).
+It consists of a 2D image widget that has tool tip widgets as 'landmarks' that can contain things that may contain links.
+There is also a marker widget that allows users to place there own landmarks and add details which can include the reaction widget.

+- **Background Audio** -> This element is meant specifically to play audio in the background and have no controls other than the mute option in the settings menu (hit escape once on PC).
+This is controlled solely by the GSS file and cannot be assigned by the M3L file as this is mean to create a mood for the environment.
+I would recommend muting background audio (this is the default action) when another media source is playing but that is up to the GSS file and the user.

+- **Spread Sheet** -> This element is meant to create a spread sheet and contains one or more table widgets as well as a tab widget, scroll widget, graph widget, and special text area widgets that are limited in size

+- **Social Media** -> This element creates a social media like element that has a messaging widget, reaction widget, rating widget and mute widget.

 - **Timeline** -> This element creates a time line where you can add events that will show as a horizontal bar chart on screen.
 Time lines will have markers to indicate length and may have images within them per the GSS file.
 There is also options to add multiple lines down.